OpenTRFoundation/cuttlecat/README.md

 `PROCESS` can be one of the following:

-- `FOCUS_PROJECT_SEARCH` - search for projects that match the criteria
+- `FOCUS_PROJECT_CANDIDATE_SEARCH` - search for projects that can be used to identify the organizations that have focus projects

 ### Recording HTTP calls